changliao1025/hexwatershed_tutorial/README.md

 - conda
 - cmake
 - c++ compiler
+- QGIS (optional)

-You need addition tools to visulize some of the model results.
+You need addition tools (e.g., QGIS) to visulize some of the model results.

 # Step-by-step instruction